Baptism: Entrance into the Church

 The church Undercroft and grounds will be available to be booked for a Reception, if so desired.

-If you are interested in being married at the Church of the Good Shepherd, please fill out the Marriage Request form and speak to Rev. Jenny (207.864.3381 or 207.952.2363) about setting up appointments for Wedding Planning and Marriage Preparation.
+If you are interested in being married at the Church of the Good Shepherd, please fill out the Marriage Request form and speak to our priest (207.864.3381 or 207.952.2363) about setting up appointments for Wedding Planning and Marriage Preparation.

 Our heartfelt condolences on the loss of your loved one.
 We consider it an honor to provide a funeral or memorial service to celebrate his or her life, to commend him or her to God’s eternal care, and to comfort the mourners.